Payday Loans – Addictive as Drugs

 Payday loans can be addictive because they’re readily available and easy to get, so people turn to them often when they need cash to tide them over during financial emergencies.
 Unfortunately, these loans were meant only for short-term, emergency cash needs and carry high interest rates to keep them available to everyone–even people with bad credit.
 These loans, which are meant to be repaid from the next paycheck, can trap people in cycles of debt and become addictive.

-When financial needs arise, people can just apply for a payday loan and get their money within a short period.
-The simple application and approval processes can result in people ignoring their own best interests and applying for short-terms loans every time they come up a little short or want something that they can’t afford and shouldn’t buy.
+When financial needs arise, people can just request a payday loan and get their money within a short period.
+The simple application and approval processes can result in people ignoring their own best interests and requesting short-terms loans every time they come up a little short or want something that they can’t afford and shouldn’t buy.
 Payday loans–like credit cards, gambling and shopping–can certainly be addictive if borrowers aren’t careful to use the loans as intended.

 What Is Addiction?